LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 Now after we know the difference between [Parent and Child](/docs/plugin-structure/plugin-structure.md) measures, it's time to know what options are available for each type.

-?> Note that all options specfied here are present only in Parent measure, Child measure options are specfied [here](/docs/plugin-structure/child.md).
+?> Note that all options specified here are present only in Parent measure, Child measure options are specified [here](/docs/plugin-structure/child.md).

 ## Available Options

 <p style="display: flex; justify-content: space-between;"><b>MagicNumber</b><b>Default: 0</b></p>

 This plugin has an old version which is partially compatible with the new one.
-To avoid breaking changes while still delivering improved experiance to old skin users, option MagicNumber was introduced.
+To avoid breaking changes while still delivering improved experience to old skin users, option MagicNumber was introduced.
 It is used to determine whether plugin should run in the new or in the legacy mode.

 Always set MagicNumber to value 104, or else plugin will run in legacy mode which have many default values different from what is described in this documentation.